-Now, full disclosure, not every street will come to life with pretty pink trees during Spring – I wouldn’t want you to go and experience Paris Syndrome!
+Now, full disclosure, not every street will come to life with pretty pink trees during Springtime in Paris – I wouldn’t want you to go and experience Paris Syndrome!
 There are lots of cherry blossoms in Paris, but it’s a big city, so you still have to know the best places to see them.

 That’s where this blog comes in.
 I did a tonne of research into the best places to see cherry blossoms in Paris and I trekked all over the city during the blossom season in 2023 to find them.
 I visited 38 locations altogether!
 This article covers the best places to see cherry blossoms in Paris, in my opinion.

 For the top locations, I’ve also included some info on how to get there, some ideas for how to photograph the blossoms and some suggestions of what else to do in the area, to help you plan your time.

 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I might earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.

 As with every cherry blossom destination in the world, the flowering season is Spring.
 However, the exact dates can vary from year to year, depending on the conditions leading up to the season.

 In Paris, the bloom tends to start in March and can continue until late April.